PH-KDX/flightplandb-py/README.md

 <!-- /TOC -->

 ## Introduction
-This is a Python client for the [https://flightplandatabase.com/dev/api](Flight plan db).
+This is a Python client for the [ Flight plan db ]( https://flightplandatabase.com/dev/api ).

 ## API
 All api can be found in under the FlightPlanDB class, it is organized in sub sections as specified in the api docs.